Inhomogeneous Quantum Quenches of Conformal Field Theory with Boundaries: Supplementary Material for ``Inhomogeneous Quantum Quenches of Conformal Field Theory with Bondaries"

 \subsection{III.
 Derivation of entanglement entropy with the generic boundary effect}

 In the generic boundary effect case, we have defined the lightcone coordinates taking into account the boundary reflections in main text Eq.
-(14), which we rewrite here for convenience: By rewriting $g(x)\mp t-y_L=\mp n_{\pm}(y_R-y_L)+q_{\pm}$ with $n_\pm\in\mathbb{Z}$ and $q_\pm\in[0,y_R-y_L)$, we explicitly have
+(8), which we rewrite here for convenience: By rewriting $g(x)\mp t-y_L=\mp n_{\pm}(y_R-y_L)+q_{\pm}$ with $n_\pm\in\mathbb{Z}$ and $q_\pm\in[0,y_R-y_L)$, we explicitly have

-For generic boundary effect, we showed in the main text (Fig. 2) that the entanglement entropy at time $t$ can be calculated in an ancillary mirror PBC quench problem which has no boundary.
-Accordingly, in real time $t$, the OBC twist operator one-point function (in $y$ coordinate) can be rewritten as
+For generic boundary effect, we showed in the main text (Fig. 2) that the post-quench $k$-point function on the interval at real time $t\ge0$ can be calculated as a $2k$-point function of the ancillary mirror PBC (MP) quench problem:

-in terms of the two-point function $\langle\mathcal{T}_n^{\prime}(y,t)\mathcal{T}_{-n}^{\prime}(y^I,t)\rangle_{\text{mp}}$ in the mirror PBC quench problem.
-Here $y^I=2y_L-y$ $(\text{mod }2(y_R-y_L))$ always stands for the mirror position of $y$.
+where $\mathcal{O}_j^{I\prime}$ is the image operator at mirror position $y_j^I=2y_{L}-y_j$ $(\text{mod }2(y_R-y_L))$ of the operator $\mathcal{O}_j^{\prime}$ at position $y_j$.
 Compared to the previously studied PBC quench problems \cite{Moosavi_2021, Lapierre_2021} which have smooth deformation functions, our mirror PBC problem by definition has a deformation function $f(x)$ from mirror extension which is not analytical at $x=0$ and $x=L$, as shown in main text Fig. 2(c).
 However, this does not affect anything as long as $x$ and $x_\pm$ are not at the non-analytical points.